Open in ChatGPT

 page integer Current page number (used by LinkedIn, Reddit Posts, Forum Posts)

-pages integer Number of pages fetched (used by Twitter, Reddit Comments, YouTube, Instagram)
+pages integer Number of pages fetched (used by Twitter, Reddit Comments, YouTube, Instagram, TikTok)

 count integer Total number of results returned